rsdoiel/pttk/README.md

 NOTE: The "--" delimits __prep__'s own options from Pandoc's.
-Options on the left side of the "--" are processed by __prep__ and the options listed to the right of "--" are passed on unchanged to Pandoc after preprossing is completed.
+Options on the left side of the "--" are processed by __prep__ and the options listed to the right of "--" are passed on unchanged to Pandoc after preprocessing is completed.

 Here's an example of processing [example.json](example.json) JSON document using a Pandoc template called [example.tpml](example.tmpl).